 Given by the City of Tacloban and the Sangyaw Foundation, the Sangyaw Awards are an annual recognition of individuals and organisations who have contributed to the development of the City of Tacloban and the islands of Leyte and Samar, which make up the Eastern Visayas region.

-CNN’s Anderson Cooper, the Tzu Chi Foundation of Taiwan, the United Nations International Children's Emergency Fund and the United States Agency for International Development have all previously been recognised with a Sangyaw Award.
+CNN’s Anderson Cooper, the Tzu Chi Foundation, the United Nations International Children's Emergency Fund and the United States Agency for International Development have all previously been recognised with a Sangyaw Award.

 Tacloban City and the Eastern Visayas region has a combined population of 4.5 million people and became well-known globally when super-typhoon Haiyan hit in November 2013.
 The disaster killed 6,000 people and displaced 3.9 million people from their homes.